 Officers establish what charges (if any) are due on the parcel by using the information which must (by law) be provided on the Customs Declaration affixed to the parcel.
 This will have been filled in for the importer (recipient of the parcel) by the sending party.
 The responsibility to ensure that the declaration is accurate lies both with the sender and recipient in law.

-For more information about Royal Mail Group and its international postal operation, visit the Royal Mail website.
+For more information about Royal Mail and its international postal operation, visit the Royal Mail website.
 You can track the progress of your parcel or packet by visiting the Parcelforce Worldwide website.
-HMRC and the UK Border Agency cannot track it for you.
+HMRC and Border Force cannot track it for you.

 All goods imported into the UK from outside the EU are liable for tax/duty if their value is: